-Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) Vodafone disclosure unlawful (2) Key Note (1) It is unlawful to disclose any aspect of how lawful interception is conducted It is unlawful to disclose any aspect of how lawful interception is conducted.
+Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) Vodafone disclosure unlawful (2) Key Note (1) It is unlawful to disclose any aspect of how lawful interception is conducted.
 Key Note (2) Article 142(3) and Article 152(3) of the Criminal Procedure Code (Law 135/2010) state that communications service providers are required to cooperate with criminal prosecution authorities with regards to lawful interception, and the supplier of retained communications data must keep the relevant operation a secret.
-Publishing aggregate statistics could potentially violate this obligation Following discussions with the relevant authorities during 2016-17, it has become clear that we will not receive written confirmation that publication of aggregate statistics is permit Given this and the extent of the potential risk to our employees associated with publication, we are not in a position to disclose aggregate statistics related to communication data described by the commun
+Publishing aggregate statistics could potentially violate this obligation.
+Following discussions with the relevant authorities during 2016-17, it has become clear that we will not receive written confirmation that publication of aggregate statistics is permitted.
+Given this and the extent of the potential risk to our employees associated with publication, we are not in a position to disclose aggregate statistics related to communication data demands